Thailand

 If a Thai spots a cockroach they will just brush it off - end of story.
 Rats are also no big deal even though Leptospirosis, which can be caught from rat urine is a serious, life-threatening disease.

 In Phuket many years ago, as a tourist, I remember being quite shocked by seeing a rat in a restaurant and then finding a sandwich I had been served was full of ants.
-The waitress looked decidedly pissed off with me when I mentioned it.
+The waitress was irritated when I mentioned it.
 She took it back to the kitchen where I think she just brushed the ants off before giving it back to me.

-Clean food good taste - Click for larger image Thailand is aware of the problem and there is a special government department for food hygiene but what you have to remember is that Thailand is the land of image, face and rhetoric; not of substance or action.
+Thailand is aware of its hygiene problems and there is a special government department for food hygiene but what you have to remember is that Thailand is the land of image, face and rhetoric; not of substance or action.
 You might hear or read about what is being done about food hygiene, and you might see signs in restaurants that say 'Clean Food - Good Taste', but what you won't see are regular health inspections or restaurants that have been shut down because of poor hygiene.

 Having said all this, I have only had food poisoning in Thailand four of five times - which is fairly good - and only on two occasions did I need hospital treatment.
 Interestingly, the places you might suspect as being the worst offenders aren't necessarily that bad.